 If you enjoyed collecting stickers in the 80s and 90s, you probably remember those fuzzy little squares from Sandylion.
 These stickers, which had a velvety surface we hadn’t seen before, came in enormous continuous rolls.
 You would visit a shop and pull out the length you wanted, all in near 2″ x 2″ squares, which collectors today call “modules” or “mods.”

 Sandylion, a Canadian company founded in the 1980s, was the first to make these fuzzy stickers available for the international market, alongside other incredible innovations such as pearlized stickers and prismatic stickers.
-On this page, you will find my little digital collection of Sandylion fuzzy stickers, both in 2×2 modules and maaxi 4×6.5 sheets.
+On this page, you will find my little digital collection of Sandylion fuzzy stickers, both in 2×2 modules and maxi 4×6.5 sheets.

 The Most Popular Vintage Fuzzy Stickers

 I’ve been working on these entries for a while.
 I wanted to make sure the stickers were easy to identify and compare, so I scavenged and manually cleaned public listing images and gave them all a uniform cream-colored background.
 Here is what I have so far, although I’m sure there are many more fuzzy stickers I haven’t yet found!
+At the time of writing this, hundreds of images are processed, but the question is how to display so many entries!
+So, think of the following ones as examples of each theme and technique used by Sandylion stickers in the 1980s and 90s.

 Animal Fuzzy Stickers